-Accepted by: LK Date: 05.03.2018 Prepared by: NJ Date: 05.03.2018 work is performed without any delay.
+Prepared by: NJ Accepted by: LK Controlled by: NJ Date: 05.03.2018 Date: 05.03.2018 Date: 05.03.2018

 This document contains proprietary information belonging to Eryk and shall not be wholly or partially reproduced nor disclosed without prior written permission from Eryk.
 Printed versions of this document are uncontrolled, check Eryk's SharePoint IMS folder or webpage for latest version.